tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 It is possible to query the same local properties for points as mentioned above, and additionally for 2D curves:

-  * the points corresponding to a minimum or a maximum of curvature;
+  * the points corresponding to a minimum or a maximum of curvature,
   * the inflection points.